giulianbiolo/LogicLegionASA/report/report.typ

 - Exchange information about their mental states to coordinate their activities
 - Exchange information about their mental states to elaborate multi-agent plans

-#line(length: 100%)
-= Table of Contents

-== Introduction
-- Project Overview
-- Objectives

-== Background
-- Overview of Agent-Based Systems
-- Introduction to PDDL (Planning Domain Definition Language)

-== Design and Implementation of Agent A
-- Architecture of Agent A
-  - System Architecture Diagram
-  - Components and Their Functions
-- Algorithms and Techniques Used
-  - Sensing Algorithm
-  - Belief Revision Algorithm
-  - Intention Revision Algorithm
-  - PDDL-Based Planning
-- Code Snippets and Explanation

 == Validation and Testing of Agent A
 - Testing Scenarios for Challenge 1
   - Description of Scenarios